fg123/wendy/README.md

 **WendyScript** is a dynamically typed, imperative, bytecode-compiled programming language.

-**WendyScript** supports first class functions and closures, structure based objects, easy list manipulation, and an easy to learn, forgiving syntax.
+**WendyScript** supports first class functions and closures, structure based objects, easy list manipulation, and an easy to learn syntax.

 Here is the code to print a list of odd numbers from 1 to 100:
 ```